damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 - Please make sure that your own information stays up to date, and reach out to People Ops if you need any help in doing so.
 - Please make sure that your address and phone information are written in such a way that your team mates can reach you from a different country.
 So, for example, include `+[country code]` in front of your phone number.

-## Letter of Employmnet and Reference Request Policy
+## Letter of Employment and Reference Request Policy

 If you need a letter from GitLab verifying your employment/contractor status, please send the request to People Ops citing what information is needed.
 We will provide most recent title, dates of employment, and salary information.
 We will also verify, but not provide National Identification Numbers.
 People Ops will send you the letter once it is completed.
 In addition, if the request comes from a third party, People Ops will always verify that the information is appropriate to share.
 If you are a US Employee you can follow these [instructions](https://drive.google.com/a/gitlab.com/file/d/0B4eFM43gu7VPYlZ4RWNpaFZHRU1UYjJJdmxXaUlFLTJ0OXhB/view?usp=sharing) for an automated verification through TriNet.